 Lilli: "Tia, that eyeball's been staring at us for quite a while..."
 Spiritia: "It's got to be Iris.
 I'm sure she's watching us, wherever she is..."
 Lilli: "...!
 Tia, behind you!"

-Lecht & Rink's stage has some pretty scary stuff as well.
+The Refraktia Stage has some pretty scary stuff as well.
 You just have to check out the wraiths floating around, and not to mention everything turning completely dark except for you, because you are the only one the light is shown around in a circular shape.
-Plus, the way the Refraktia twins attack is pretty scary as well.
+Plus, the way Lecht & Rink attack is pretty scary as well.
 And did we mention that Rink was actually already been dead all along?

-Even after being brought back from the dead, Count Zeppelin was still willing to protect Iris — he was still willing to protect his murderer.
+Even after being brought back from the dead, Graf Sepperin was still willing to protect Iris — he was still willing to protect his murderer, oblivious to the truth.

-The first form of Iris' mechanical fortress in the first game.
+The first form of Iris' mech in the first game.
 It has blood-covered rocks and crystals on its underside with sharp, bloody teeth protecting its canopy.

 The way she sometimes laughs after killing you during the final battle of the first game.